Traceton/next-generator/README.md

 ## Your Next.js route, model, and page generator.
 CRUD more quickly.
 (Create-Read-Update-Delete)
 :heavy_exclamation_mark: Be sure to check out the Wiki for more info :heavy_exclamation_mark:

-### next-generator is a extremely easy to use npm package for people using Nextjs, mongoose(mongoDb), and tailwindCss(optional) for their project.
+### next-generator is a extremely easy to use npm package for people using Nextjs, mongoose(mongoDb) or prisma(postgreSQL), and tailwindCss(optional) for their project.

 #### next-generator makes working with crud functions quicker in your next.js project.

 #### ❓ Using nodejs, express, and mongoose?
 Check out node-trekker on github or npm for a similar package to this one.

-## :one: Install and setup:
+## Install and setup:

-#### :heavy_exclamation_mark: mongoose will be required if you wish to utilize the models and api routes generated with next-generator at this time. :heavy_exclamation_mark:

-### :two: navigate to your desired directory, install Next.js

-`npx create-next-app your-app-name-here`

-### :three: Next, install the package below for best compatibility with mongodb:

-`npm i mongoose`

-### :four: Next, install next-generator as a development dependency

-`npm i next-generator -D`
+Install next generator by running `npm i -D next-generator`

-### :five: Next, create your nextGenConfig by running:
-`nextGen init`
+Generate a nextGenConfig.json by running `nextGen init`

+### If using Prisma/postgreSQL
+Find your nextGenConfig.json file, set your database to `postgresql`.

+Follow instructions for installing [Prisma](https://www.prisma.io/docs/getting-started)

+### If using mongoose/mongoDB
+Find your nextGenConfig.json file, set your database to `mongodb`.

+Follow instructions for installing [Mongoose](https://mongoosejs.com/)

-## :six: How To Use:
+## How To Use:

 ### Get the most current commands with examples: